-An Energy Performance Certificate (EPC) is an energy efficiency rating for your property, and is needed by law on all properties being rented and sold.
-These are both beneficial in ensuring that homes are meeting efficiency targets as well as allowing home owners to identify areas of their home where they may be able to improve efficiency, save on energy bills and increase the overall comfort of their living conditions.
+An Energy Performance Certificate (EPC) is an energy efficiency rating for your property, and is needed by law on all properties being rented or marketed for sale.
+These are both beneficial in ensuring that homes are meeting efficiency targets, as well as allowing home owners to identify areas of their home where they may be able to improve efficiency, save on energy bills and increase the overall comfort of their living conditions.

-In recent years we have seen a continuous rise in the awareness of the environmental impact of energy efficiency, along with the fact that energy prices continue to rise in the UK.
-This has led to the government introduced a scheme where all domestic and commercial buildings in the UK that are available to buy or up for rent must have an Energy Performance Certificate (EPC).
+In recent years we have seen a continuous rise in the awareness of the environmental impact of energy efficiency, along with the fact that energy prices continue to rise.
+This has led to the government introducing a scheme where all domestic and commercial buildings in the UK that are available to buy or up for rent must have an Energy Performance Certificate (EPC).

-In this guide Compare My Move provide a detailed look at EPC, including what the chartered surveyor looks at, what the report looks like, and how the rating is calculated.
+In this guide Compare My Move provide a detailed look at EPC, including what the surveyor looks at, what the report looks like, and how the rating is calculated.

 An Energy Performance Certificate (EPC) will cost between £60 and £120 on average, depending on the location and size of your property.
 When you work with a professional to undertake an EPC, you will need to make sure that they are accredited to do so.
 You can make sure that they are accredited by searching for your Domestic Energy Assessor on the government portal.

-It is important that the assessor you work with is accredited as it will ensure that your certificate has a legal foundation should anyone attempt to question it.
+It's essential that the assessor you work with is accredited, as it will ensure that your certificate has a legal foundation should anyone attempt to question it.

-A professional RICS accredited chartered surveyor will issue you with your Energy Performance Certificate (EPC), as it's not a task that you can carry out yourself.
-Additionally, domestic energy assessors can also conduct your Energy Performance Certificate (EPC).
+A professionally accredited domestic energy assessor will issue your Energy Performance Certificate (EPC), as it's not a task that you can carry out yourself.